 The Metro Phoenix Area

-The metro Phoenix area is made up of many cities and towns.
+The Metro Phoenix area, as defined by the U.S. Census, includes both Maricopa and Pinal Counties, and is made up of many cities and towns.
 This can make the decision of where to live a bit complicated.

 Incorporated Cities and Towns in Maricopa County